When you start your course and during each enrolment, you'll usually need to select your units of study in Sydney Student.

 All the units of study you select need to be allocated to a specific unit collection within your course, for example ‘Table A junior’.
 If you have units of study that are unallocated, you will be prompted to allocate these units before you can make selections in the units of study screen.

-If you decide later in your course that you’d like to change your program, major or specialisation, log in to Sydney Student (go to ‘My studies’, ‘Units of study’, then ‘Change your major’).
+If you decide later in your course that you’d like to change your major, minor, program or specialisation, log in to Sydney Student (go to ‘My studies’, ‘Units of study’, then ‘Change your major’).
 This may also require reallocating units of study.

 You should only change your majors/minors/programs/specialisations before the start of semester or after the release of results.
 Making changes during semester can cause system errors.

 Contact us online using the changing your major form if you:

 During the unit of study selection task, there are certain conditions based on your course structure, that may prevent you from being able to confirm your unit of study selections.